mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 $$

-## 17 Thermodynamics of Stressed
+## 17 Thermodynamics of Stressed Systems

-##  Systems

 > This section overlaps greatly with E4215, and there is little colition between two courses.
-What is discussed is much more simple.
+What is discussed here is much more simple.

 ### 17.1 Properties

 I f we just consider **linear** properties,

 $$